tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq5-benchmarks/README.md

 In the artifact, `analyzer` is already checked out and dependencies are installed.
 If not proceed to **General setup of the analyzer** at the bottom.

+Steps for reproducing the numbers for (RQ4):
+    - Benchexec etc

 Steps for reproducing plots `4 & 7`:
     - (If not there already): Clone analyzer into top-level directory `git clone git@github.com:goblint/analyzer.git`
     - Change into the analyzer repo, run `git checkout pldi25_eval_stats` and `make release`   (TODO: is prec compare build automatically?)